Faculty and Staff

 Email: mark.fleming@smu.ca

 Dr. Mark Fleming is the CN Professor of Safety Culture.
 He received his Bachelor’s in Psychology and Master’s in Human Factors from Aberdeen University and his PhD in Psychology from The Robert Gordon University in Scotland.
-Mark is an applied psychologist with nearly 20 years of experience in industrial health and safety management in high hazard industries including the offshore oil and gas, nuclear power, petrochemical, power generation and construction.
+Mark has nearly 20 years of experience in industrial health and safety management in high hazard industries including the offshore oil and gas, nuclear power, petrochemical, power generation and construction.
 He is dedicated to developing practical and valid tools to assist organisations to prevent harm.

 Currently, Dr. Fleming’s research includes investigating methods for measuring and improving safety culture, safety motivation, safety leadership and rail safety.
 He advises many Canadian and international organisations (e.g. International Atomic Energy Agency) on safety culture assessment and improvement.
 Through his work, Dr. Fleming hopes to provide best practice guidelines to industry and criteria for successful safety programs.
 He seeks to translate his work on safety culture into usable practices and guidelines by producing practical tools such as Changing Minds Guide and the Cultural Maturity Model.